 A smooth, high-quality vodka like Tito’s, Ketel One, or Grey Goose works best.

-Fill a glass (preferably a highball glass) with ice and then juice a lime to get about 1 tablespoon of juice.
+Fill a highball glass with ice.
+Cut and squeeze a fresh lime to get about 1 tablespoon of juice.

 lime cut in half with one side being juiced and other cut for garnish